 For Mary, Bellydance is not solely a hobby or a form of exercise.
 It has become an intrinsic part of her life: artistic discovery and expression, an emotional outlet, entertaining audiences, connecting with other artists, a means of bonding with fellow dance colleagues through a shared love of the art form, a celebration of life, a continual exploration of cultures, and deep and meaningful relationships with her beloved Invoketress troupe sisters.

 “My Favourite Things” Halloween Show

-Check out some more videos of her performing Improvisational Tribal Style (ITS) on the Invoketribe page.
+Check out some more videos of her performing American Tribal Style (ATS) on the Invoketribe page.